The Most Efficient Media Agency RFP Process

 What’s the difference between RFPs and RFIs in media buying?

-First, while the two terms are often used interchangeably and both have similar goals, RFPs and RFIs are not the same thing.
+First, while the two terms are often used interchangeably and both have similar goals, RFPs and RFIs are not the same things.
 RFP stands for “request for proposal”, while RFI stands for “request for information.”

 The subtle difference between the two terms communicates the media buyer’s intent.
 RFI usually indicates that you are looking for more information, perhaps you’re not yet completely sure what solution will best address your problem.
 As such, the RFI is often a much more casual document.
+For instance, if someone focuses on local SEO rather than social media, the agency can navigate their prospective partners with the help of RFIs.

-An RFP, on the other hand, is typically more formal in it’s style of communication, and will be preferred by buyers who have a pretty good idea of what solution they need.
+An RFP, on the other hand, is typically more formal in its style of communication and will be preferred by buyers who have a pretty good idea of what solution they need.
 It doesn’t just inform the media buyer of what’s out there — the job of the RFP is really to narrow the media buyer’s options to the best possible fit.

 No matter which request type you issue, the ultimate benefits of using one for your vendor interactions will be the same.
-Both RFPs and RFIs give you a method for standardizing how you evaluate potential media vendors, thereby helping you make much better, more objective decisions when it comes to choosing media.
+Both RFPs and RFIs give you a method for standardizing how you evaluate potential media vendors, thereby helping you make much better, more objective decisions when it comes to choosing paid media.

 - Vendor transparency and brand safety